-REFUND POLICYWashington University of Virginia (and the Lingua Franca Institute) complies with the cancellation and refund policies of SHEV.
+REFUND POLICYWashington University of Virginia (and the Lingua Franca Institute) complies with the cancellation and refund policies of SCHEV.
 Please contact the Admission’s Office for more specific information.

 CLASS SCHEDULELFI offers two courses at each level: Language Arts and Oral Communication.
 Both courses must be taken to meet F-1 visa requirements for full-time study.
 For other eligible visa holders and residents, you can take one or both courses.
 Each course focuses on the basic 4 skills: listening, speaking, reading, and writing.
 The Language Arts course emphasizes reading and writing skills while the Oral Communication course emphasizes listening and speaking skills.

 PLACEMENT TESTINGWhen you apply to our program, you will need to be placed in the appropriate level.
-Transfer and Change of Status applicants should make an appointment with the Director and allow 60 minutes to complete the placement test.
+Transfer and Change of Status applicants should make an appointment with the Director.
 If you transfer from another Intensive English school, please provide a certificate(s) of completion.
-Overseas students must show that they have at least a low-intermediate level of English skill when they apply.
+Students must show that they have at least a low-advanced level of English skill when they apply.
 Please contact the Director for more information.
-After arriving in the U.S., you must make an appointment and take the 60-minute placement test.

 - study full-time (minimum of 18 hours/week), and